 /**

-* Tests if this input stream supports the mark
+* Tests if this input stream supports the mark and

-methods.
-Whether or not mark
+* reset methods.
+Whether or not mark and

-are supported is an invariant property of a
+* reset are supported is an invariant property of a

 * particular input stream instance.
-The markSupported
+The markSupported method

-* of InputStream
+* of InputStream returns false.

 *

-if this stream instance supports the mark
+* @return true if this stream instance supports the mark

-* and reset methods; false
+* and reset methods; false otherwise.

 * @see java.io.InputStream#mark(int)